casangi/cngi_prototype/docs/introduction.md

 The CASA team has begun exploring options for a new generation of software to meet the growing demands of current and future instruments.
 This **cngi_prototype** package is a demonstration of the current state of our research efforts.
-Its primary purpose is to showcase new data structures for MeasurementSet and Image contents built entirely in Python atop the popular technology stack of numpy, dask, and xarray.
-A selection of core mathematics, manipulation, middleware and analysis functions are shown to demonstrate the simplicity and scalability of the technology choices.
-Finally, the most compute intensive areas of CASA imaging are implemented and benchmarked to demonstrate the parallel scalability and raw performance now possible from a pure-Python software stack.
+Its primary purpose is to showcase new [data structures](./data_structures.ipynb) for MeasurementSet and Image contents built entirely in Python atop the popular technology stack of numpy, dask, and xarray.
+A selection of core mathematics, manipulation, middleware and analysis functions are shown in the
+[Visibility](./visibilities.ipynb) and [Image](./images.ipynb) overview sections to demonstrate the simplicity and scalability of the technology choices.
+Notional examples of [Calibration](./calibration.ipynb), [Flagging](./flagging.ipynb) and [Imaging](./imaging.rst) are provided to illustrate future design and implementation direction.
+Finally, the most compute intensive areas of CASA imaging are implemented and [benchmarked](./benchmark.ipynb) to demonstrate the parallel scalability and raw performance now possible from a pure-Python software stack.

+A detailed explanation of technology choices, including the xarray and dask frameworks, the zarr storage format, and the functional design architecture can be found in the [Development](./development.ipynb) section.

 ## Project Background